Skip to main content

 15 mentions Positive Neutral Negative

-• “Padashah's Lady: a unique central mechanic and premise behind the game.”
+• “Padashah's Lady: A unique central mechanic and premise behind the game.”

-• “The lore and gameplay story are so fleshed out and interesting to explore.”
+• “The lore, gameplay, and story are so fleshed out and interesting to explore.”

 • “Because each story is self-contained, the developers are free to experiment with unusual mechanics, minimalist interfaces, retro aesthetics, or stylized distortions of perspective.”